A Minkowski inequality for the static Einstein-Maxwell space-time: Introduction and Main Results

-{\bf Main Theorem.}{\it\quad Consider that $(M^n,\,g,\,f,\,\psi)$, $3\leq n\leq7$, is an asymptotically flat electrostatic manifold with bounded scalar curvature.
-Let $\Omega\subset M$ denote the region bounded by $\Sigma$, null-homologous, that is outer-minimizing with (inward) positive mean curvature $H$.
+{\bf Main Theorem.}{\it\, Consider that $(M^n,\,g,\,f,\,\psi)$, $3\leq n\leq7$, is an asymptotically flat electrostatic manifold such that the scalar curvature is subharmonic.
+Let $\Omega\subset M$ denote the region bounded by $\Sigma$, null-homologous, that is outer-minimizing with positive mean curvature $H$.
 Then, we have

 where $w_{n-1}$ is the area of the $(n-1)$-dimensional standard sphere of radius 1.}